dgurudot/tg/HELP-TRADECARD.md

 - **Buy** with levels B1, B2, B3.
 Green color indicates completed buy level.
 - **Sell** with levels S1, S2, S3.
 Green color indicates completed sell level.
-- **Stop** - :exclamation: MUST set for all trades or alternatively use trailstop.
+- **Stop** - *MUST* set for all trades or alternatively use trailstop.
 You can use alerts if you could act promptly.
 Alerts work in extended market as well and could be used for extended market sell orders if required.
 - **Qty** - Total quantity for trade.
 Partial quantity purchase is updated with green color and shown as "Partial qty / Total qty"
 - **Avg** - Indicates average purchase price based on dollar cost average.
 Swing/Long term trades are purchased using 15%, 25%, 60% at B1, B2, B3 by default.
 - **Gain** - Indicates the range from sell done at S1 to S3.